leftecho/leftecho.github.io/assets/text/xuhuiinterview.md

 ---
 layout: post
-title: Transcript
+title: Transcript Interview Covid Protests with Hui Xu
-author: Esther Lichtenfeld
+author: Felix Rumbach, Sarah Peters, Esther Lichtenfeld
 ---

-**1st question (13:00) - What happened in the Foxconn factory in Zhengzhou in October?**
+**What happened in the Foxconn factory in
+Zhengzhou in October?**

 Over the past two months, two different incidents appeared on Chinese